didiersmith/steve/chapters/statist-infiltrators.md

 "All men in Antarctica alone in basements!"

-Another pause, followed by "Four hundred and thirty eight results.
+Another pause, followed by "Thirty eight results.
 I guess basements are popular places to hang out."

 "Xavier's basement!"

-"Ah yeah, that's a good one.
+"Right.
 Hang on."

 Russell paused again, while Stacy II grimaced, meticulously tore strips off her empty paper cup, and tried to keep her mental Tourrette's syndrome from offending Russell in her impatience.
 Filbert watched her, nervously.

 "One result.
 Good search query!
 You see?
 How hard was that?"

 Stacy II grumbled and tried to heave her train of thought from annoyance to gratitude.
-She would probably need Russell's help again in the future, and the more of her honest opinions he heard, the less generous he would likely feel.

 "Hang on!"
 Russell exclaimed.
-"I recognize this asshole.
+"I recognize this dickhead.
 What are you planning on doing with him?"

 "Hadn't decided yet.
 Why?"

-"He tortured me to death."
+"He tortured me to death.
+Ripped off all my fingernails and made me listen to Hip to be Square by Huey Lewis and The News on repeat."

-"Wow," Stacy II responded.
-"That's three for three.
-Funnily enough, I was thinking of torturing him to death too."
+"Wow," Stacy II replied.
+"So he killed all three of you?
+Funny.
+I was thinking of torturing him to death too."

 "Have at it.
 He's in Xavier's basement.
 I'll walk you there."

 Stacy II picked up the pieces of her discarded pieces of paper cup, and grabbed Filbert's arm.

 "Let's go," she said.
 "Your dad found him.
-He says he'll help us...get inquisitive, if you catch my drift."
+He says he'll help us...get inquisitive on him."

+---

+Allen leaned back in his chair and chuckled.
+Messing with these AIs was the most fun he'd had in...goodness, in as long as he could remember.

+Things had gotten a little slow since Murdoch's wunderkind had locked his favourite player in a basement, but all it took was a well-timed conversation with an orange juice vendor, and things were moving again.

+Sure, Steve's stupid little New Sealand project was covered in poop and practically over.
+But the islands were still floating and he still had a couple decent players.
+He wouldn't rest until the islands were sunk to the bottom of the ocean and Steve's players were all his, for all time.
+He'd make that ineffectual little academic regret even crossing him.

+He smiled and watched as Stacy II and Filbert crossed the town to Xavier's mostly deserted house.